petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ## Appendix A: Environment Settings

-The example DXP server containers uses these settings.
+The example DXP server containers use these settings.

 | Configuration | Description |
 | :------------ | :---------- |